harness/developer-hub/release-notes/continuous-delivery.md

 - A Jenkins job URL containing a space is displayed with invalid formatting in the **Output** tab of Jenkins step execution.
 (CDS-71362, ZD-45614)

   For Jenkins step **Output**, we are replacing spaces in the Jenkins URL with `%20`.
-- The **Proceed With Default Values** information is showing on UI incorrectly.
+- The **Proceed With Default Values** information was showing on UI incorrectly.
 (CDS-71168) We have introduced a modification to disallow the configuration of **Proceed With Default Values** as the post-retry action.

   The **Proceed With Default Values** action is only applicable for input timeout errors.
 This action allows the pipeline execution to continue with default values when users are unable to provide execution-time input within the specified time limit.

   With this change, users will no longer be able to set **Proceed With Default Values** as the post-retry action, ensuring that the action is only valid for handling input timeout errors scenarios.
-- The **Services** dashboard information is missing or incorrect for the latest deployment.
+- The **Services** dashboard information was missing or incorrect for the latest deployment.
 (CDS-70856, ZD-45388)

   There was an issue in the **Services** dashboard when step group names had special characters in them.
 The issue led to incorrectly displaying names.
 This issue has now been fixed by sanitizing the names.
-- Rerun of  triggered pipeline throws error.
+- Rerun of triggered pipeline threw an error.
 (CDS-69387)

   There was an issue when rerunning a pipeline removed runtime inputs during the rerun.
 This issue has now been fixed.